sazzad47/ecommerce-server/readme.md

 - **Node.js**: If you haven't already, you can download and install Node.js from the official website: [Download Node.js](https://nodejs.org/)

-1. **Clone the Repository**: Begin by cloning the repository to your local machine using the following command:

-  - git clone git@bitbucket.org:imperialit1/ecommercebackend.git
+1. **Install Dependencies**:

+Navigate to root directory of the project and run this command npm install

- 2. ** Database ecutions **: execute all querires in Database.sql
+2. ** Database creation **: execute all querires in Database.sql

-Navigate to Project Directory

-    cd ecommerceBackend

-Install Dependencies

-     npm install

 ## Configuration
    in the .env file replace the current values with the actual values